puppetlabs/puppet-docs/source/pe/2.0/install_uninstalling.markdown

 The uninstaller will ask you to confirm that you want to uninstall.

-By default, the uninstaller will remove the Puppet Enterprise software, users, logs, and caches, but it will leave your modules, manifests, certificates, databases, and configuration files in place, as well as the home directories of any users it removes.
+By default, the uninstaller will remove the Puppet Enterprise software, users, logs, cron jobs, and caches, but it will leave your modules, manifests, certificates, databases, and configuration files in place, as well as the home directories of any users it removes.

 You can use the following command-line flags to change the installer's behavior: